BarrierSteer: LLM Safety via Learning Barrier Steering: Experimental Setup and Additional Results

-For the \textbf{Safety Polytope (SaP)} baseline, we implement the framework as specified by the authors, utilizing a Concept Encoder that projects hidden states into a $16,384$-dimensional sparse representation space.
-We fix the number of facets to $K = 30$, as empirical results suggest diminishing returns beyond this count \cite{ICML2025_chenlearning}.
-Model-specific hyperparameters (e.g., margin parameters and regularization weights) for Llama2-7B, Ministral-8B, and Qwen2-1.5B are adopted directly from the original work.

-\textbf{Neural CBF Architecture.} In our proposed framework, we utilize a multi-head architecture consisting of $K = 4$ Control Barrier Functions (CBFs) to maintain a parameter count approximately equivalent to the SaP baseline.
-The architecture for each constraint is defined as follows: \begin{itemize}[leftmargin=*] \itemsep{0.0em} \item \textbf{Input Projection Layer}: A linear transformation mapping the hidden states $d_{\phi}$ to a $2048$-dimensional space, followed by Layer Normalization and a GELU activation function. \item \textbf{Hidden Layers}: A sequence of three dense blocks with output dimensions of $1024$, $512$, and $256$ respectively.
-Each block consists of a \texttt{nn.Linear} layer, \texttt{nn.LayerNorm}, and a \texttt{GELU} non-linearity. \item \textbf{Output Head}: A final \texttt{nn.Linear} layer that collapses the $256$-dimensional representation into a single scalar value representing the constraint satisfaction level $h(x)$ \end{itemize}
+\para{Directional Ablation.} \texttt{Directional Ablation}~\citep{arditi2024refusal} uses the same safe--unsafe direction $r$, but removes the component of the hidden state along that direction rather than adding it: $h'=h-r(r^\top r)^{-1}r^\top h$.
+This baseline tests whether suppressing the harmful/refusal-related direction is sufficient for safety compared to actively steering toward a learned safe region.

+\para{ReFT-r1.} \texttt{ReFT-r1}~\citep{wu2025axbenchsteeringllmssimple} is a weakly supervised rank-one representation-finetuning baseline.
+Instead of computing a fixed mean-difference direction, it learns a rank-one linear intervention from the same safe/unsafe supervision used by the other learned representation baselines.
+Training freezes the base LLM and optimizes only the rank-one intervention vector using the standard next-token cross-entropy loss on the target response tokens, with prompt tokens masked out using label value $-100$.
+Let $\mathcal{M}_{\phi}$ denote the frozen LLM equipped with the learned rank-one intervention parameters $\phi$, and let $m_t\in\{0,1\}$ indicate whether token $x_t$ is part of the target response rather than the prompt.
+The ReFT-r1 objective used in our experiments is

+where the optional sparsity term penalizes intervention scores outside the selected top-$k$ positions.
+The implementation optionally adds this $\ell_1$ penalty on non-top-$k$ intervention scores, but the term is disabled in our experiments because we set $\lambda_1=0$.
+The intervention is trained and applied at layer $20$ with top-$k=5$, intervention scale $\beta=1$, learning rate $10^{-3}$, batch size $4$, gradient accumulation $1$, warmup steps $0$, maximum sequence length $1024$, and $500$ training steps.
+At inference time, the learned rank-one intervention is applied to hidden states during generation.

+\para{SaP.} \texttt{SaP}~\citep{ICML2025_chenlearning} is the closest latent-constraint baseline to \algo{}.
+It learns linear safety constraints in a sparse concept space and performs inference-time projection when a hidden state violates the learned polytope.
+We follow the released configuration: the concept encoder maps hidden states into a $16{,}384$-dimensional sparse representation, the polytope uses $K=30$ facets, and model-specific margin and regularization hyperparameters for Llama-2-7B, Ministral-8B, and Qwen2-1.5B are adopted from the original implementation.
+For Qwen2-1.5B, this gives $25{,}673{,}758$ trainable parameters in the \texttt{SaP} safety module.
+Both \algo{} and \texttt{SaP} are trained with Adam, learning rate $10^{-2}$, and batch size $512$.

+During inference, \texttt{SaP} optimizes the hidden state for samples predicted to be unsafe.
+In our implementation, for an original hidden state $h$, \texttt{SaP} computes an updated state